maikelroennau/java_file_server/README.md

   2. Download a file: type the filename to be downloaded
   3. Delete a file: type the filename to be deleted

-Multi-server system: one client -> one manager -> multiple servers
+**Multi-server system: one client -> one manager -> multiple servers**
+- Copy the project Server and create a new one with a new name, then, change its connection port by adding 1 to the value (i.e.: 'SERVER_PORT = 2090' becomes 'SERVER_PORT = 2091', on line 32)
 - Start the manager
 - Start the servers
 - Wait the manager to find the online servers